FlorianS4/Project-1-Soccer/README.md

 ## Testing
 ### Validator Testing
 #### HTML
 The HTML validator test on [Validator.w3](https://validator.w3.org/) is showing a warning on line 66 of the HTML document.
 The reason for that is that a section is lacking a heading.
-Considering, that that section doesn't need a heading, i ignored the warning.
+Considering, that that section doesn't need a heading, I ignored the warning.
 - [Index.HTML -validator result](https://validator.w3.org/nu/?doc=https%3A%2F%2Fflorians4.github.io%2Fproject-1-soccer%2Findex.html)
 - [Sign-up-form.HTML - validator result](https://validator.w3.org/nu/?doc=https%3A%2F%2Fflorians4.github.io%2Fproject-1-soccer%2Fsign-up-form.html%3Ffirstname%3DFlorian%26lastname%3DSassmann%26email-address%3Dflor%2540gmail.com%26age%3Dall-ages)
 #### CSS